magomimmo/modern-cljs/doc/tutorial-13.md

   [:password (matches *re-password*) "Invalid password format"])
 ```

-As you can see you can attach more one or more predicate/function to the
+As you can see, you can attach more one or more predicate/function to
-same key.
+the same key.
 If no predicate fails, `nil` is returned.
-That's important to
+That's
-be remember when you'll exercise the `validate` function.
-If at least
+important to be remember when you'll exercise the `validate`
-one predicate fails, a map of keys to error values is returned.
-Again,
+function.
+If at least one predicate fails, a map of keys to error values
-to make things easier to be understood, suppose for a moment that the
+is returned.
+Again, to make things easier to be understood, suppose for
-email value passed to `validate` was not well formed and that the
+a moment that the email value passed to `validate` was not well formed
-password was empty.
-You would get a result like the following:
+and that the password was empty.
+You would get a result like the
+following:

 ```clojure
 ;;; the sample call